ludovic-lannurien/ludovic-lannurien/README.md

 # Hi everyone  &#128400;
 ![My picture](https://github.com/ludovic-lannurien/ludovic-lannurien/blob/master/my-banner.png)
 I am Ludovic, I'm living in France and more specifically in Dijon.
 I'm a **young developer** working with PHP and React.
-I would like to improve my skills in these two languages.
+<br>I would like to improve my skills in these two languages.<br>
 I also enjoy wireframing, ui, ux, and design in general.<br>
 I hope to be able to show you my skills in these different areas soon.